platformsh/legacy-cli/README.md

   auth:login (login)                        Log in to Platform.sh
   auth:logout (logout)                      Log out of Platform.sh
 db
-  db:dump (sql-dump)                        Create a local dump of the remote database db:size                                   Estimate the disk usage of a database db:sql (sql)                              Run SQL on the remote database domain
+  db:dump                                   Create a local dump of the remote database db:size                                   Estimate the disk usage of a database db:sql (sql)                              Run SQL on the remote database domain